fastbodin/anionic_clar_fullerene_ILP/README.md

 ### Compile:

 **Update** the `Makefile` to point to your copy of Gurobi.
 I included an example that I used on my Macbook when running Gurobi 11.
+Please ensure that the compiler defined in the `Makefile` is the same that is used to compile Gurobi.

 There are a some compiling flags you can change in `include.h`.